marcietolbert/marcietolbert/README.md

 **`SOC Analyst (Log and Malware Analysis | Incident Handling and Documentation | SIEM Operations)`**

-I'm a self-taught cybersecurity professional whose varied workplace experiences have led to an unwavering commitment to safeguarding assets while upholding a robust security posture.
+Hello and welcome to my GitHub portfolio.
+Again my name is Marcie and I'm a self-taught cybersecurity professional whose varied workplace experiences have led to an unwavering commitment to safeguarding assets while upholding a robust security posture.
 All projects featured on this repository were selected to simulate real-world instances, highlighting the practical experience I've gained to leverage real-world defenses against ever-evolving cyber threats.
 I am eager to transition into this field with an aim to join an organization as a Junior or Tier 1 SOC Analyst.

 ## Skills